nasa/icc/visualization/README.md

 # Visualization
 Utilities for data visualization

-## File Descriptions
-- `<ScriptName>` --- <description>
+## Ploting Function Naming Conventions

-Note: The "render_" prefix means that the function will add to an existing plot, "plot_" functions will create the plot (e.g. plotting functions add titles)
+- "render_" functions add to an existing plot, and return a handle for the rendered object.
+- "initialize_" functions will create and format plot, but not add content.
+- "plot_" functions will both initialize and render.